ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 ![alt text](../images/ConnectorActionsNew.png)

-1. Add an remote function by dragging one of the remote functions from the tool palette onto the canvas.
+1. Add a remote function by dragging one of the remote functions from the tool palette onto the canvas.
 In this instance, you need to add a GET remote function as this is a GET request to the weather forecast API.
 Drag and drop the GET remote function under the main program you added.
     ![alt text](../images/AddGetHTTP.gif)
    This calls the connector from the main program and can be visualized via an arrow to the connector from the remote function.
 1. You also need to pass a message to the connector from the main program.
 To do this, you must first add a variable.